Hong Kong Express Rail Link

 The Hong Kong section of the Guangzhou–Shenzhen–Hong Kong Express Rail Link (sometimes abbreviated "XRL HK section") is a 26 km long stretch of high-speed rail that runs along a dedicated underground rail corridor linking Hong Kong to mainland China.
 It is one of the most expensive infrastructure undertakings in Hong Kong's history.
 The line connects Kowloon with the high-speed rail network of China at Futian station in the technology hub of Shenzhen, then running north towards Guangzhou.
-As of August 2024 the line has an average ridership of 88,800 passengers a day.
+In the first quarter of 2026 this section of high speed rail has an average ridership of over 90,000 passengers a day.

 The railway is the first high-speed rail link between mainland China and Hong Kong; it roughly halved travel time between Hong Kong and Guangzhou and connected Hong Kong to most major mainland Chinese cities via the country's extensive high-speed railway network.
 Construction began in 2011 and was hampered by construction delays and political controversy.
 It opened for commercial service on 23 September 2018.

 Unlike the rest of Hong Kong, the passenger compartments of trains operating on the Hong Kong Express Rail Link are legally defined as part of the Mainland Port Area and subject to the laws of mainland China.

 History

 In April 2007, the Executive Council assigned the task of planning and design of the fully underground Hong Kong section of the Guangzhou–Shenzhen–Hong Kong Express Rail Link (XRL) to the MTR Corporation Limited (MTRCL).
 Government projections indicate that the XRL will carry about 100,000 passengers daily in 2020 and 120,000 passengers in 2030, generating an economic benefit of HK$83 billion over the next 50 years in terms of travelling time saved.
 Construction costs were estimated at HK$39.5 billion (US$5 billion), giving an economic internal rate of return of about 9%.
+The construction cost of the Hong Kong section was covered by the Hong Kong Government.
 The government stated the objectives were to "reinforce Hong Kong's position as the transport hub in southern China and integrate Hong Kong into Mainland China's rapidly growing express rail network", and promoting cultural tourism.
 It also argued that shortening the travelling time between Hong Kong and Guangzhou to just under 50 minutes—half the current journey time— would save "HK$83 billion over the next 50 years in terms of travelling time", and the creation of 5,000 jobs during construction, and 10,000 operational jobs.

 Development

-The construction cost in Hong Kong was covered by the Hong Kong taxpayer.

 Hoping to be able to start construction of the Hong Kong section of the Express Rail Link (XRL) project before the end of 2009, the Executive Council approved the implementation on 20 October, paving the way for funding approval from the Finance Committee of the Legislative Council.
 Appropriations for the project secured approval of the Hong Kong Legislative Council on 16 January 2010.